ATGNI/RaspberryPi/Episode 4/Instructions.md

 info : Writing assets file to disk.
 Path: C:\Users\dave\MyFirstApp\obj\project.assets.json log  : Restored C:\Users\dave\MyFirstApp\MyFirstApp.csproj (in 1.93 sec).
 ```
-You need to then replace all the code in your `MyFirstApp` with this:
+You need to then replace all the previous code in your `MyFirstApp` with this:
 ```C#
 using System.IO.Ports;
 using System.Text;